mstratman/fv1-pedal-platform/README.md

 It's just a simple javascript page that lets me check which programs I'll be burning, then it does 2 things:

-1. Gives a snippet of arduino code for the burning the Yellow chip, used in the [Arduino sketch mentioned above](/arduino/eeprom/eeprom.ino)
+1. Gives a snippet of arduino code or a text list of labels for the burning the Yellow chip, described above.
 2. Lists the spn files for reference, which is helpful when manually working with SpinAsm Assembler in step 1 while burning the Blue chip.